JairoFra/rai-auto-converter-chrome-extension-v2/docs/user-guide.md

 # Settings
-The settings can be accesed by clicking the cog icon in the popup or with right click over the extension icon and choosing "Options".
+The settings can be accessed by clicking the cog icon in the popup or with right click over the extension icon and choosing "Options".

 ## Preferences
 ![preferences](/assets/screenshots/preferences.png)